Fluffy Almond Flour Pancakes

 Serve immediately with your favourite toppings to store for another time.

-What to serve with these pancakes
+What to serve with these Almond Milk Pancakes

 These pancakes can be served with a wide variety of toppings or fillings.
 Here are some of my favourites to serve with these Almond Flour Pancakes: